4-week online courses

 - In response to these new challenges, how can we help develop innovate mindsets, both for ourselves and our learners, using the breakthrough approaches of design thinking?

-- Examined the challenges facing educators in light of changes in society, information flows, advancing technologies, and more.
+- Examine the challenges facing educators in light of changes in society, information flows, advancing technologies, and more

-- Built the knowledge, skills, and perspectives necessary for responding creatively and proactively to the challenges and opportunities of today’s world.
+- Be ready to respond creatively and proactively to the challenges and opportunities of today’s world.

 Educators at all levels – teachers, university professors, administrators and nonformal educators – as well as anyone who considers themselves to be an ‘innovator’ in the field of education, or wishes to become one – including researchers, policy-makers, administrators and educational project coordinators.
 All will be encouraged to define their education challenge from their own perspective so as to best benefit from this course.